×

 If you are thinking about moving to Ecuador, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "When I first moved here 10 years ago, I was single and rented a 1 bdrm. furnished ground-floor "executive" apartment with a small patio off the bedroom.
 The "executive" nomer meant that it was completely furnished - including a washing machine on the patio, a fully-equipped small but adequate kitchen with gas stove, and refrig. pots, pans, dishes, etc.; a fully furnished living room with color t.v., cable, and internet connections; a double bed ( with sheets & blankets ) and a large wardrobe; and a bathroom with HOT WATER in the sink and shower!
 This was in a very nice neighborhood in Machala within easy walking distance stores, buses, and a park to exercise in.
 My total monthly cost - including 24hr. security, utilities, cable/internet, and the rent was $360! ( $320 for the rent and $40 for the rest ).
-Believe it or not, the prices haven't gone up that much in all these years," said one person in Machala.
+Believe it or not, the prices haven't gone up that much in all these years," said one expat who made the move to Machala.

 View More Answers